 Refinancing a mortgage is when you break your current mortgage and start a new one.
 In doing so, you’ll be able to change the form and features of the mortgage to suit your current needs.
 You can borrow more from your mortgage (assuming you have home equity to spare), increase your amortization period, as well as add additional features like a home equity line of credit.

 While some of these changes can be made by simply renewing your mortgage at the end of your term, most require a complete refinance.

-Refinancing your mortgage can be an excellent source of financing to consolidate debt, complete a home renovation or to send your children to post-secondary education.
+Refinancing your mortgage can be an excellent source of funds to consolidate debt, complete a home renovation, or to send your children to post-secondary education.
 In Canada, you can refinance your mortgage up to a loan-to-value ratio of 90%.
 Loan-to-value ratio is the total mortgage amount divided by the home value.